 3. Create small departure and reunion rituals.
 These rituals are just for the two of you, such as a morning kiss before you leave for work and once you return, or a 10-minute decompression conversation after dinner to chat about your day.
 Researchers have discovered that the healthiest, happiest couples do this.
 Check out our article about this, Five Hours to a Better Marriage.

 Just a quick note, if you’ve had a child-centered marriage and you are working to move over to more of a couple-centered marriage, expect that the transition won’t be easy at first.
 It will be important to explain to your children that you still love them the same, but that you and your mate need special time together.
-Share with them what to expect and what will be changing (i.e., them sleeping in their own bed).
+Share with them what to expect and what will be changing (i.e., their sleeping in their bed).
 The more you can help your children prepare for these changes, the smoother the transition.